Hyperparameter Transfer with Mixture-of-Expert Layers: Dynamical mean field theory

 These equations define the averaging operation over experts $\left[ \right]$.
-The main source of disorder from the initial condition arises from the random initial biases $b_k(0)$ for the router.
-The dynamics of neurons within expert have the form
+The main source of disorder from the initial condition arises from the random initial biases $b(0)$ for the router.
+Lastly the mean field dynamics of each neuron within the experts have the form

 The average $\{ \}$ over neurons within each expert are determined by the above stochastic process.
+We see that the response terms involving $A^\ell$ and $B^\ell$

 \paragraph{Large Depth Limit} The large depth limit simply introduces a differential equation in layer time $\tau = \ell / L \in [0,1]$ \cite{bordelon2023depthwise, Dey25Dont}.
 The order parameters become functions of this ``depth-time" $\tau$